surya-nand/surya-nand/README.md

 - 👋 Hi, I’m @surya-nand
 - 👀 Exploring software developement
 - 🌱 Learning full stack developement
-- 💞️ I’m looking to collaborate on website development
+- 💞️ I’m looking to collaborate with other peers
 - 📫 You can connect me through Linkedin (Anand Pvvs)

 <!---